 Winter may not seem like the best time for a fundraiser, but the weather should not limit a school's ability to raise funds.

 These tips will help you stem a membership decline or give your numbers a boost

-Treating men and women equally does not necessarily result in equal outcomes.
-In order to be fair, your organisation must be prepared to treat men and women differently; to remove barriers and to encourage inclusion.
+Treating different genders equally does not necessarily result in equal outcomes.
+In order to be fair, your organisation must be prepared to treat different genders differently; to remove barriers and to encourage inclusion.
 You can start this process by applying a “gender lens” to your activities.

 All good things must come to an end.
 Make sure you end your partnership at the right time and be sure to celebrate your achievements.